 What is important is an increased awareness of how some girls with autism may be masking their symptoms.
 Being more alert to the subtle differences in how autism may present in girls and how girls may respond to their autistic tendencies is important in ensuring girls are diagnosed correctly and early.
 It may even lead to developing a different set of diagnostic criteria for girls with autism than boys.

 Girls with undiagnosed or misdiagnosed autism are at risk for developing low self-esteem, depression, and other related mental health issues.
-They are also not receiving the right support and intervention early enough to help them manage their diagnosis.

 In some cases, autism may also be the sign or symptom of an underlying condition, including a rare disease or genetic syndrome, including Rett syndrome.
 Missing autism in girls may also lead to a misdiagnosis in other areas of their health and medical history.
 A diagnosis of autism may also lead to further evaluation and assessment, including genetic counseling and analysis, to fully understand its causes.